The Lewis Chessmen

 Between 2003 and 2006 seven pieces toured the country, travelling to Cardiff, Manchester, Newcastle and Norwich, as part of the exhibition Buried Treasure: finding our past.

-Over a two-year period from January 2005-7, 24 of the chessmen were the centrepiece of Across the Board, Around the World in 18 Games, a highly successful exhibition seen by 128,000 people in Newcastle, Exeter, Gosport in Hampshire, Leicester, Lincoln and Luton.
-Audiences of all ages were enthralled by the Chessmen with many visitors travelling considerable distances to see them.
-Another, smaller group has recently toured East Asia as part of the British Museum show Treasures of the World’s Cultures where they were appreciated by 2.7 million visitors in 10 venues.
+Over a two-year period from January 2005-7, 24 of the chess pieces were the centrepiece of Across the Board, Around the World in 18 Games, a highly successful British Museum touring exhibition seen by 128,000 people in Newcastle, Exeter, Gosport in Hampshire, Leicester, Lincoln and Luton.
+Audiences of all ages were enthralled by the chess pieces with many visitors travelling considerable distances to see them.
+Another, smaller group toured East Asia as part of the British Museum show Treasures of the World’s Cultures where they were appreciated by 2.7 million visitors in 10 venues.